artificialmindgames/psychological-jujitsu/README.md

   "opponentCardsRemaining": [1,2,4,5], // as above, for your opponent "drawPile": [1,3,5],                 // victory cards remaining in the draw pile, in value order (NOT play order)

-  "previousTurns": [{                     // provides information on the previous turns in the current round
+  "previousTurns": [{                     // provides information on previous turns (see below for details)
      "myBid": 2,                          // bidding card played that turn "opponentBid": 3,                    // as above, for your opponent "drawnVictoryCard": 2,               // the victory card drawn into the lot that turn